shwetakatti98/Lip-Reading/README.md

 ## 1. Motivation & Objective

-The aim of this project is to provide a comparative analysis on the various lip reading techniques available and maximizing efficiency of detection on existing video datasets.
-This project will provide a comprehensive guide for the methods currently in use and evaluate the performance.
+The aim of this project is to provide a comparative analysis on the various lip reading techniques available and testing efficiency of detection on an existing video dataset i.e. the LRW dataset.
+This project will provide a comprehensive guide for the methods currently in use and evaluate the performance on a common dataset.

 ## 2. State of the Art & Its Limitations